sanahassanimam/Automating-the-Information-Extraction/README.md

 smoothing

-Click Generate schema (or keep auto-generate on)
+Click Generate schema (or keep auto-generate enabled)

 Click Extract

+Default = heuristics

-Optional: tick Use local LLM (Ollama)
+Optional: tick Use local LLM (Ollama) and choose model + number of pages sent to the LLM

+Review:

+Extracted JSON

+Evidence snippets (heuristics)

+Validation errors (if any)

-Download a one-row CSV from the extracted JSON output
+Click Download CSV to export a single-row CSV

-Notes on Open Access and PDFs
-Paper Finder will only open/export PDF links when an OA PDF link is available.

-PubMed OA detection is limited in the current MVP (OA is treated as unknown in PubMed mode).

-For extraction, uploads are the most reliable because some PDF URLs block automated downloads.

-Data and reproducibility
-Recommended practice:
+Extraction behavior (important)

+Heuristics provide evidence-based matches for selected fields (e.g., sample_size, TR, TE, scanner strength, smoothing).

+If LLM extraction is enabled:

+The LLM is asked to output JSON matching the schema.

+The final output follows the policy:

+LLM first

+then fill missing/null values from heuristics when available (evidence-based)

+Recommended practice (data + reproducibility)

-Do not commit large PDFs, extracted datasets, or private materials to GitHub.
+Avoid committing large PDFs or private datasets to GitHub.

-Keep raw PDFs locally and commit only code, schemas, and small demo outputs.
+Keep PDFs locally in a non-tracked folder (e.g., data/) and commit only code and small demo artifacts.

 License

-See LICENSE in this repository.
+See the LICENSE file in this repository.

 Contact

 Maintainer: Sana Hassan Imam
 GitHub: sanahassanimam